There is good advice and support available regarding your career and professional development as a teacher at UNSW.

 - Cochrane podcasts: http://www.cochrane.org/multimedia/podcasts/

-The following programs on education are available for academic staff at UNSW:
+The following professional development programs focused in education are available for staff with teaching responsibilities at UNSW:

 Foundations of University Learning and Teaching (FULT)